sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 man ls
 ```

 (Notice that we _always_ type a space after the command name.)
 What did you see?
 A description and lots of options?
 Great.
+We can exit from the man page by typing 'q' (lower case.)

 Let's try one of the options.
 These are typically one letter or digit codes that alter the default behavior of the command.